groupefungo/st_pat_cms/_news/2020-08-11-ministry-of-education-of-quebecs-back-to-school-plan.md

 ---
 Dear St.Pat's students and parents,

-You will find below all the details from the Minister of Education's Back-to-School plan by clicking on the lick below:
+You will find all the details from the Minister of Education's Back-to-School plan by clicking on the link below:

 [Ministry of Education of Quebec Back-to-School Plan](https://www.quebec.ca/en/education/back-to-school-plan-fall-covid-19/)

 St.Patrick's High School is planning on abiding by the Ministry's plan.
 The school will be sending more details home soon.